 One of the most important aspects of onboarding is equipment.
 On day one in an office, your new employees will have the opportunity to familiarize themselves with their workspace, and on-site tech support plays a big role in getting them comfortable.
-With virtual onboarding, the equipment needed may not differ too much, but the process for troubleshooting will.
+With virtual onboarding, the equipment needed may not differ too much from in-person onboarding, but the process for troubleshooting will.

 To start, you’ll want to ensure your new hires have:

 - A working laptop and/or monitor, plus audio and cable equipment

 - All relevant onboarding materials (physical and/or digital)

 - Accounts properly set up (email, project management software, etc.)